JolyneFr/QSnake/README.md

 4. This game **WON'T** implicitly save the gameSence, please do it manually.
 5. Delamain's algorithm may be simple, but beating it is kind of difficult.
 6. The implement of QTimer::timeout() and QKeyEvent::keyPressEvent() aren't connected, which means your death may occur **before** you see it on canvas.
-7. I'm working **desperately** on canvas-edit and completion of comments.
+7. I'm working **desperately** on completion of comments.
 So just be paitient.

-## Thanks for Playing my First Qt Game
+## Thanks for Playing My First Qt Game
 JoyneFr 2020/12/16